It’s a devious by-product of our technological era.

 Your choice of frame is entirely up to you but the best protection from HEV light is going to come from a good quality of lens.

-At Banton Frameworks, we offer an ultra blue light blocking lens coating.
-This overlay can be added to any of our lens types; single vision, computer, distance, bifocal or varifocal.
+Our lens lab offers an ultra blue light blocking lens coating.
+This overlay can be added to any lens type; single vision, computer, distance, bifocal or varifocal.

 What are the best blue blocking glasses?